I’m working on Azure and honestly, I cry nearly every day. I have never seen such crazy infrastructure and support.

-Today, I’ll tell you, my bad experience with Azure Pipelines and what I can’t tell to the client about their stupid choice.
+Today, I’ll tell you, my bad experience with Azure Pipelines and what I can’t tell the client about their stupid choice.

 I discovered this issue with a pipeline queued for more than 40 minutes.
-You understand quickly that you’ve an incident and when you go to their Status page, you’ve nothing listed.
+You understand quickly that you’ve got an incident and when you go to their Status page, you’ve nothing listed.

 So stupid way, it’s not working, we’ve all pipelines queued and some going to timeout due to no hosted agent available to handle.

 The total time of this incident at this time is: 54 hours, 48 minutes

 - incident 2: 10 hours, 53 minutes